centoventi/experimental_plugins/README.md

-# Work in progress
+# EXPERIMENTAL
-Experimental, content is subject to frequent changes.
+All content shown here is subject to changes.

-- Centoventi_
+Please report bugs on discord via DMs.

+[Work in progress]